Trusted for Management Training by America’s Best Managed Companies for Over 30 Years

 The odds of having a #1 bestselling book are over a million to one.

-Here’s how a kid who graduated last in his class with a 2.2 GPA managed to accomplish this nearly impossible feat – despite having the worst timing possible, and some Jurassic size competition from Hollywood.
+Here’s how a kid who graduated last in his class from college with a 2.2 GPA accomplished this nearly impossible feat – despite having the worst timing possible.

 Glenn self-published his first three books.
 Then in 2005, an executive editor with John Wiley & Sons in New York City sent him an email with one sentence that would change his life forever.
 It read:

-It’s like Taylor Swift or Garth Brooks calling an unknown guitar player out of the blue and saying “I want you to join my band”.
+This was like Taylor Swift calling an unknown guitar player out of the blue and saying “I want you to join my band”.

 Wiley is a literary giant that published legends including Edgar Allen Poe, Herman Melville, Nathaniel Hawthorne, Washington Irving, Hans Christian Andersen, and Charles Dickens in the 1800’s.